kan024/CSE15L-lab-reports-FA23/lab-report-1.md

 CD Command
 1. Share an example of using the command with no arguments.
 ![cd1](image1.png)
-- The working directory is the main directory
+- The working directory is the main directory, 'lab 1'
 - There was no output when using cd means change directory, and there was no directory we were heading to
 - The output is not an error, there was just not enough information to give a more meaningful output